snakemake/snakemake/docs/snakefiles/configuration.rst

 With Snakemake 5.1, it is possible to validate both types of configuration via `JSON schemas <http://json-schema.org>`_.
 The function ``snakemake.utils.validate`` takes a loaded configuration (a config dictionary or a Pandas data frame) and validates it with a given JSON schema.
 Thereby, the schema can be provided in JSON or YAML format.
+Also, by using the defaults property it is possible to populate entries with default values.
+See `jsonschema FAQ on setting default values <https://python-jsonschema.readthedocs.io/en/latest/faq/>`_ for details.
 In case of the data frame, the schema should model the record that is expected in each row of the data frame.
 In the following example,